GeekStories/GeekStories/README.md

         - Web Development
                 I first learnt how to create a webpage in my High School IT class.
-                I finished my first Diploma in Web Development in 2020, and I've continued on to a Software Development Diploma in 2021.
+                I completed a Diploma in Web Development and Design in 2020, and I've continued on to a Diploma in Software Development in 2021-2023.
+I plan to continue studying in 2023  and onwards.

         - Cyber Security
-                In my spare time, I enjoy learning cyber security.
-I started this adventure on TryHackMe, working through their different pathways.
+                In my spare time, I enjoy learning Cyber Security, more specifically Ethical Hacking or Pentesting..
+I started this adventure on TryHackMe, working through their different pathways and have enjoyed every moment since starting.
-                My journey in cyber security kicked off in early 2021.

 🌱 I’m currently learning

         Full Stack Web Development!
-In early 2021 I started a 2 year Diploma in Software Development.
+In early 2021 I started a 2 year Level 6 Diploma in Software Development.
-        So far I've learnt Full Stack Development, creating the front-end and back-end of a web app/site, as well as creating, using and testing api's.

 📫 How to reach me